Ukraine troops prepare to reclaim city abandoned by Russians

 However, some quarters of the Ukrainian government barely disguised their glee at the pace of the Russian withdrawal.

 “The Russian army leaves the battlefields in a triathlon mode: steeplechase, broad jumping, swimming,” Andriy Yermak, a senior presidential adviser, tweeted.
-Social media videos apparently filmed by soldiers on routes toward Kherson showed villagers hugging the Ukrainian troops.
+Social media videos showed villagers hugging Ukrainian troops.

-Recapturing the city could provide Ukraine a strong position from which to expand its southern counteroffensive to other Russian-occupied areas, potentially including Crimea, which Moscow seized in 2014.
+Recapturing Kherson city could provide Ukraine a strong position from which to expand its southern counteroffensive to other Russian-occupied areas, potentially including Crimea, which Moscow seized in 2014.

+Gen. Ben Hodges, former commanding general of U.S. Army forces in Europe, described the retreat from Kherson as a “colossal failure” for Russia, and said he expects Ukrainian commanders will work to keep the pressure on Russia’s depleted forces ahead of a possible future push for Crimea next year.

+“It’s too early to be planning the victory parade, for sure.
+But I would expect by the end of this year — so in the next, let’s say, eight weeks — the Ukrainians are going to be in place to start setting the conditions for the decisive phase of this campaign, which is the liberation of Crimea, which I think will happen by the summer,” he said in a telephone interview.

-A Russian S-300 missile strike overnight killed seven people in Mykolaiv, a city about 68 kilometers (42 miles) from Kherson's regional capital, Zelenskyy's office said Friday morning.
+Meanwhile, a Russian S-300 missile strike overnight killed seven people in Mykolaiv, about 68 kilometers (42 miles) from Kherson's regional capital, Zelenskyy's office said Friday morning.
 Rescue crews sifted through the rubble of a five-story residential building in search of survivors.

 Standing in front of what used to be his family’s apartment, Roman Mamontov, 16, awaited news about his missing mother.

-Mamontov said he found “nothing there” when he opened an apartment door to look for his mother after the missile struck.
+Mamontov said he found “nothing there” when he opened the door to look for his mother after the missile struck.
 Friday was her 34th birthday, the teenager said.

 “My mind was blank at that moment.
 I thought it could not be true,” he said.
 “The cake she prepared for the celebration is still there.”